-ACM and CSTA Announce 2022–23 Cutler-Bell Student Recipients
+ACM and CSTA Announce 2022-2023 Cutler-Bell Prize Student Recipients

-NEW YORK, NY, May 10, 2023 — The Association for Computing Machinery (ACM) and the Computer Science Teachers Association (CSTA) announced four high school students were selected from among a pool of graduating high school seniors throughout the US for the ACM/CSTA Cutler-Bell Prize in High School Computing.
-Eligible students applied for the award by submitting a project/artifact that engages modern technology and computer science.
-A panel of judges selected the recipients based on the ingenuity, complexity, relevancy, and originality of their projects.
+ACM and the Computer Science Teachers Association (CSTA) have announced the recipients of the 2022-2023 Cutler-Bell Prize in High School Computing.
+Four high school students were selected from among a pool of graduating high school seniors throughout the US who applied for the award by submitting a project or artifact that engages modern technology and computer science.
+A panel of judges selected the recipients based on the ingenuity, complexity, relevancy and originality of their projects.

 The Cutler-Bell Prize promotes the field of computer science and empowers students to pursue computing challenges beyond the traditional classroom environment.
 In 2015, David Cutler and Gordon Bell established the award.
 Cutler is a software engineer, designer, and developer of several operating systems at Digital Equipment Corporation.
 Bell, an electrical engineer, is Researcher Emeritus at Microsoft Research.

-Each Cutler-Bell Prize winner receives a $10,000 cash prize.
-The prize amount is sent to the financial aid office of the institution the student will be attending next year and is then put toward each student’s tuition or disbursed.
-This year’s Cutler-Bell Prize recipients will be formally recognized at the Computer Science Teachers Association’s 2023 Virtual Conference, July 11-13.
+Each Cutler-Bell Prize recipient receives a $10,000 cash prize.
+This year’s recipients will be formally recognized at the Computer Science Teachers Association’s 2023 Virtual Conference, July 11-13.